OneCodeTeam/ocDrawingTools/README.md

 Create a HTMLDivElement that the image will be set inside.

-Create an instance of the ImageDrawing and imageSaveCanavs class
+Create an instance of the ImageDrawing and ImageSaveCanvas class
 ```typescript
 let aDiv=document.createElement(div);
 documet.appendChild(aDiv);`